 The Best Women’s Shoes with Arch Support

 When arch support is non-negotiable, buying cute shoes can turn into an epic struggle.
+Before my podiatrist mandated that I start exclusively wearing shoes with arch support, I’d be limping after a day of city walking in my stylish, but completely unsupportive shoes.
+Switching to supportive shoes was relief for my feet, but it was such a challenge to find shoes that looked good and offered support.
 Fortunately, there are some gems out there if you know where to look.
 Here’s my picks for the best (actually attractive!) shoes with arch support for women:

 Their immaculately constructed sandals and slides include a molded leather arch that allow for support without adding bulk.
-One caveat: their styles generally don’t accommodate wider feet.
+One caveat: their styles don’t always accommodate wider feet.

 Naot makes flats, heels, boots, and more with supportive cork footbeds.
 They’re pretty consistent in providing great arch support, and I love that the insoles are removable in many of their styles in case you’d like to switch out your orthotics.

 But what really sets them apart is the range of legitimately cute shoes with arch support, like the Helm above.
 Yes, they do sell some of those instantly identifiable–and hideous– “comfort shoe” styles, but it’s worth digging past those, as Naot also offers an impressive array of sleeker styles.

 One of the other things I love about Earth is their thick, removable insoles.
 Just pull them out and replace with your own preferred insole if you find that you need more support.